zhanghaofuzi/Identification-of-hypoxia--and-immune-related-biomarkers-in-patients-with-ischemic-stroke/README.md

 The file with RDS, cys, csv, xls suffix is the necessary data file, and the file with r suffix is R script.

-author contact information: Haofuzi Zhang (zhanghaofuzi@stu.xjtu.edu.cn)
+Author contact information: Haofuzi Zhang (zhanghaofuzi@stu.xjtu.edu.cn)